 And then for the shipping cost, it was a whole different story.
 I don’t know if you want to get into that right now or not.

-[00:34:44] David Crabill: yeah, one of the things with shipping and the reason why it doesn’t work for most businesses, cottage food businesses that is, is because shipping is so expensive, but your products are high-end products.
-So I guess they’re expensive enough that, you know, people are willing to pay the shipping costs for them.
+[00:34:44] David Crabill: yeah, one of the things with shipping and the reason why it doesn’t work for most businesses, cottage food businesses that is because shipping is so expensive, but your products are high-end products.
+So I guess expensive enough that, you know, people are willing to pay the shipping costs for them.

 [00:35:01] Anthony Rosemond: Yes.
 So at first we started with USPS.
 And yeah, I mean, the, the pricing was, you know, the, there is two class for USPS, y ou have the first class and the priority mail.
 First class is under one pound and priority mail is over one pound and also priority mail usually arrive faster.
 So since most of the, the, the packages we were selling in the beginning, it was 12 macarons.

 This was just under one pound.
 So for, you know, maybe listeners that have a business, they want to go online for shipping is really important to take care of that shipping problem right away. what is the way of your product with the packaging, like with the carton box, if it’s under one pound and it’s flat enough, you should be good.

 But if it feels like, you know, bigger volume. you really need to find a way to optimize that in a way to optimize the cost as well.

 [00:35:56] David Crabill: So, what were you spending about on shipping when you got started?